 It will be necessary to check with your Entelechy clinician to determine if they are registered as a provider with the NDIA.
 If you have selected to have self-managed funds as part of your NDIS package you may be able to access the services of non registered clinicians at Entelechy, but we encourage you to confirm this with your NDIA case manager before commencing therapy.
 Payment will need to be made on the day of the appointment with a claim to be submitted by client’s family directly to the NDIS

 Helping Children with Autism Funding

 Paediatricians and Psychiatrists can refer to psychologists, occupational therapists and speech pathologists for Medicare-eligible services.
 A Mental Health Care Plan is not required; however, you do require a referral letter.
-For Autism and other pervasive developmental disorders, there is a Medicare rebate of $84.80 per session for each of the four assessment sessions and subsequent 20 treatment sessions.
-The 20 treatment sessions will be allocated to allied health clinicians by the Paediatrician or Psychiatrist.
+For Autism and other pervasive developmental disorders, there is a Medicare rebate of $84.80 per session for each of the four assessment sessions.

 Most private health insurers offer a rebate for psychological services if you have Psychology Extras cover.
 Some health funds also require a medical referral.
 Contact your insurer for further information.
 You can claim rebates directly through your health insurer once a receipt is issued.